 Once a party receives a Form N1 Claim Form or a Particulars of Claim, they are under particular time limits to defend the Claim if they do not agree with it.
 Much like a Particulars of Claim a Defence is a document that sets out the case the defendant is trying to make and details the evidence the defendant relies upon.

 When litigation starts in all civil courts, it is inevitable that one of the many court forms will have to be completed.
 From the Form N1 Claim Form to the Form N244 Application Notice, members of chambers are available to advise clients on what these forms mean and how and when to complete them.
+We have qualified contract litigation specialists, combined with civil and commercial litigation lawyers, that are able to ensure your all judicial documents have been properly assessed by the instructed litigator.

 As soon as a claim is made in the County Court or the High Court it is very likely that you will need to draft Particulars of Claim.
 Previously known as a statement of claim, it is a document that sets out the case the claimant is trying to make and details the evidence the claimant relies upon.
 Depending upon the complexity of the claim, it can be included in the form N1 Claim Form, or served as a separate document with the Claim Form.
+Our barristers will ensure your case will receive all necessary attention before and after judicial proceedings commence.

 There are two divisions of the High Court dealing with civil and commercial cases.
 The Chancery Division hears matters relating to trusts, probate, insolvency, business and land law.
 The Queen’s Bench Division (“QBD”) hears various contract law and personal injury and general negligence cases.